 Leong San Tong Khoo Kongsi is a large Chinese clan house in Malaysia.
-It is possibly the grandest clan temple in all of South East Asia.
+It is possibly the grandest clan temple in all of Southeast Asia.
 The intricate architecture of this clan house gives visitors an amazing insight into Pulau Pinang Chinese immigrant history.

 The Leon San Tong Khoo Kongsi is a microcosm of how Chinese society operated on Penang Island.
 It provided a crucial lifeline for Chinese immigrants, helping them navigate the challenges of a new land while maintaining their cultural identity.